Conphucious/scammer-list/readme.md

 On Wednesday (07/06/2022) at 8:51 AM, I reached out to Alex to ask about the agreed amount of $350 (Half of key replacement, center console and leaky gas cap replacement).
 He replied at 12:42 PM once again kept insisting the key fob would not be much money.
 After I told him this is what the dealership quoted me and asked for an updated later at 9PM, I got no reply.
 He ghosted me.
 I may pursue legal small claims if deemed possible.

 **Other PII Information**: He drives a black CX-30 (could be a CX-50 now).
 Loves the Manchester United F.C.
 Red Devils.
-Has a dog, wife, and kids.
+Has a dog, wife, and one kid on the way as of July 2022.